MCanales87/scripts_browsers/README.md

 Various scripts for web browsers.

-Make the build script as buttons on your preferred browser.
+Add the script as buttons in your favorite browser.
-There are two buttons, one for a translation of any page into Spanish (change to another language).
+They are two buttons, one to perform a translation of any page to the Spanish language (change to another language).
-And the other to properly format the text inside the box translation of google translator.
+And the other to properly format the text inside the box of translation of "google translator".